Sukelluskello/mitre-assistant/README.md

 SUBCOMMANDS:
-    baseline    Parse a Matrix into comprehensive insights download    A more useful utility for the ATT&CK Matrix help        Prints this message or the help of the given subcommand(s) search      Search The Baseline
+    baseline    Parse a Matrix into comprehensive insights download    Download a Matrix From The Mitre CTI Repo help        Prints this message or the help of the given subcommand(s) search      Search The Baseline
 ```